hatzakislab/DeepFRET-GUI/README.md

 <img src="screenshots/window_images.png" height="300">

 and go to File &rightarrow; Open files.
-The current version of DeepFRET supports *only* videos made with alternating laser excitation (ALEX).
+The latest release of DeepFRET supports *only* videos made with alternating laser excitation (ALEX).
+However, compatibility with non-ALEX data is implemented in the latest source code (executable files will be released soon).
 Donor order and appearance can be set in Preferences.
 The rest of the video layout is auto-guessed by the software and doesn't allow for fine-tuning, so be sure to set up new experiments properly!